mahdi22dev/countdown/README.md

 countdown dockerfile => ./Dockerfile

-the root folder contains docker-compose.yml to build and run next js app and mongodb server in a single container , to start the build use:
+the root folder contains docker-compose.yml to build and run next js app and MongoDB server in a single container, to start the build use:

 ```bash
 docker compose -f "docker-compose.yml" up -d --build